 By placing some of these emergency items in a storage box, they can be neatly contained and out of sight in case you have an SUV with no private trunk space.
 Someone looking into the back of my car will just see a black box and not know what is in it.
 A flash light, batteries, swiss army knife, toilet paper, a hand-held fan and a towel are just a few of the things I have which could be handy in an emergency, not to mention water.

-Non-emergency, but convenient items always in the car include a large umbrella and some plastic grocery bags for carrying anything, lighters and an extra pair of contact lenses.
+Non-emergency, but convenient items always in the car include a large umbrella and some plastic grocery bags for carrying anything, lighters and an extra pair of reading glasses.
 For many people, their car is their mobile office and it is smart to keep some work-related items in the trunk or glove compartment.
 I also keep in the car a dual-headed power outlet charger that can charge both a cell phone and a lap top at the same time.

 Author: Kartar Diamond